dagem81/dagem81.github.io/_posts/2025-07-06-attacking-jwts.md

 ![img-description](/assets/alg_none.png)

 This was also the vulnerability showcased in the DoD Cyber Sentinel CTF.
 Switching the role of the user to admin, changing the `"alg":` to none, removing the signature from the token, and attaching the tampered token with the `Authorization: Bearer <token>` schema allowed access to the secret directory with the flag in it.
-I was using JWT.io during the challenge to tamper the token since I didn't know about the BurpSuite extension.
+I was using JWT.io during the challenge to tamper the token since I didn't know about the Burp Suite extension.

 ![img-description](/assets/cyber_sent_tampered.png)
 _Tampered token with signature removed_